fiesta-cfd/fiesta/docs/source/tutorials.rst

 *******************************************************************************
 Tutorial 1: A 3D Expansion Problem on Xena
 *******************************************************************************
-This tutorial walks through building Fiesta on the Xena supercomputer at the University of New Mexico Center for Advanced Research Computing (CARC).
-After building Fiesta, a sample input file is modified in order to execute the simulation.
+The tutorial demonstrates several key steps in Fiesta usage:

+* Building Fiesta

+* Working with a sample input file

+* Running a batch job

+* Visualizing results

 Problem Description
 ===============================================================================
-This input deck defines an expanding bubble of hot gas.
-A 0.5 meter diameter zone of hot gas is defined in the center of the domain with a temperature of 3000 Kelvin and a density of 1000 kg/m^3.
-The surrounding air has a temperature of 300 Kelvin and a density of 1 kg/m^3.
+The input file used below describes an expanding bubble of hot air 0.5m in diameter at the center of a cubic box 10m on a side.
+The hot air is initially at 3000 Kelvin with a density of 1000 kg/m^3 while the surrounding air is at 300 Kelvin and 1kg/m^3.

 Building Fiesta
 ===============================================================================